 26 Sep 2017

 “For as long as I’ve known Mick, he’s always been a railway man.”
-This is how Mick Scott’s first boss and mentor in rail introduced him over the 30 years Mick has worked as a rail bridge carpenter and manufacturer.
+This is how Mick Scott’s first boss and mentor in rail introduced him over the 30 years Mick has worked as a rail bridge carpenter and track worker.

 TAFE Queensland’s foray into the realm of rail training has provided some challenges, specifically, finding an individual with vast amounts of rail knowledge and experience, but more importantly, someone who has the passion to impart rail knowledge.